Help Your Realtor Sell Your Home More Effectively – Part II

 If you have a lot of clutter in your carport or garage consider an inexpensive storage unit.
 Possibly a neighbor or friend would also be an inexpensive candidate to store clutter that you are keeping until you get your house sold and move into a new home.

 6. Touch up outside air conditioners with paint and if possible replace broken or rusted parts and check that they are draining properly.

 8. Don’t forget the pool or hot tub.
-Keep these free of debris and appealing to your buyer.
+Keep these free of debris and appeal to your buyer.

 Part 3 we will move our buyers into the home.